Skip to content

 3. Get your subcontracting agreement signed

-Make sure you have all your painting subcontractors sign a subcontracting agreement.
-This is a legally binding contract that outlines how you and your subcontractor will work together, and who is responsible for what.
+A subcontracting agreement is a legally binding contract that outlines how you and your subcontractor will work together.
+It clarifies who is responsible for what and defines key deadlines.

 • Contact details for you and the subcontractor